Knightbridge Professor of Philosophy

 The Knightbridge Professorship of Philosophy is the senior professorship in philosophy at the University of Cambridge.
 There have been 22 Knightbridge professors, the incumbent being Rae Langton.

+History

 One of the oldest professorships in Cambridge, the chair was founded in 1683 by John Knightbridge (1619/20–1677), a clergyman and Fellow of Peterhouse.
 Knightbridge gave money for its foundation on his death in 1677.
 The terms of his will required the Professor to be a Doctor or Bachelor of Divinity; to be aged fifty or older; and to give five lectures in Latin each term, providing a written copy of these lectures to the Vice Chancellor.
 If the Professor did not give the required five lectures without a good reason, then their maintenance (£50 per annum) could be withdrawn.